jmar777/suspend/README.md

 #### Default Behavior

-By default, `suspend` won't do anything fancy with errors.
-By convention, if an asynchronous method returns an error, it will be the first argument passed to the `resume` callback.  `suspend` won't make any assumptions about this, and will simply return the error in the first index of the results array.
+By default, **suspend** won't do anything fancy with errors.
+If Node.js conventions are followed, if an asynchronous method returns an error, it will be the first argument passed to the `resume` callback.  **suspend** won't make any assumptions about this, and will simply return the error in the first index of the results array.

 Using this default behavior, then, error handling is much the same as before: